JacobJones315/Subway_Yelp_Review-Analysis/README.md

 * Plotted Subway Stores: Average Ratings by State Through the Years
 * Created a dataframe, bar chart with error bars, and a line chart that highlights the mean and standard deviation of ratings for Subway and its national food chain competitors
 * Plotted average ratings by restaurant sizes on a bar chart and a scatter plot (linear regression, correlation, and R-squared)
-* To counter the effects of overrepresentation and underrepresentation, I used random sampling and generated a new correlation and R-sqaured value
 * Plotted an unstacked bar to analyze the number of 1-5 ratings received from 2018-2021 (4 years)
 * Plotted a hours vs number of reviews to see time intervals that Subway receives the most reviews.